explosion/spacy-course/chapters/en/slides/chapter3_03_extension-attributes.md

 # Extension attributes

-Notes: In this lesson, you'll learn how to add custom attributes to the Doc, Token and Span objects to store custom data.
+Notes: In this lesson, you'll learn how to add custom attributes to the `Doc`, `Token` and `Span` objects to store custom data.

 ---